data-pup/ts-array-diff/README.md

 converting this sequence of item groups into a sequence of diff operation objects.

+For the groups above, with `base:[0, 2, 3, 4]` and `target: [1, 2, 3, 4, 5]`
-For the groups above, this parsing function would create an output that looks like so:
+this parsing function would create an output that looks like so:

 ```
-base:   [0, 2, 3, 4]
-target: [1, 2, 3, 4, 5]
 operations:[
     ShiftDiffOp(1),
     UnshiftDiffOp([1]),